SEARCH GARDENACTION

 It's safe for all your pets, other wildlife and humans so it's one of the safest solutions around.
 It works over an area of 400 sq m so one should cover the whole of the house

 This product is chemical free and will cause no secondary poisoning.
 The mixture relies on the nature of a mouse's body and causes dehydration.
-The mouse will then retreat back to it's nest, fall into a coma and die.
+The mouse will then retreat back to its nest, fall into a coma and die.
 The bait is made from ground maize, wheat and sweet molasses to attract the mouse.

 Much safer to have around the house than other chemical based poisons.